 North Wollongong Beach is close to the city.
+NS

 We’ll start with the biggest region of the Illawarra.
 The buzzy and diverse city of Wollongong is the central beacon of action in this area.
-Night markets and a funky live music and pub scene make for a fun night out in town.
+A funky live music and pub scene make for a fun night out in town.
 Hemmed in by the inner west suburbs of Gwynneville, West Wollongong, Coniston and Mangerton with it’s beautiful streetscapes and homes, Wollongong City is where a multicultural mix of places to eat and drink sit side by side, and unique retail stores are mixed in with big name brands and shopping centres.

 Locals live and breath sport, supporting teams like the Illawarra Hawks in basketball or St George Illawarra in the NRL, with a super strong grassroots presence in all sorts of sports – from netball to soccer to cricket, rugby league, AFL, cycling and more.

 The best bit about Wollongong?
 Being super close to the ocean – it gives this city a super-relaxed vibe!

 Wollongong is the third largest city in NSW.

 CHILL BY THE COAST

 And of course, we are loving all the beach towns dotted along the Wollongong coast, from Windang in the south up to Stanwell Park Beach tucked in under the escarpment off the Grand Pacific Drive, and all the coastal towns in between.
 Get your retail fix on the main street of Thirroul – a fab shopping spot!
 Kick back with a beer and some fresh seafood on a Friday arvo at the Headlands Hotel in Austinmer, or head down to North Wollongong Beach to explore the rock pools with the kids.
 So many awesome beach towns and beaches to explore here.